endor/siili/README.md

 ## TODO

 * Allow users to first confirm their move before actually submitting it || maybe see stone when hovering the field.
-* Fix my games / joining a new game.
 * Calculate user's rank.
-* Repair acceptance tests (something wrong with culerity?).
 * Use CouchDB as backend.
 * Count who has won at the end.
 * Allow users to pass.